GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 @fig:ssl:multi_source:experiments:doa_min_dist_hist_2 plots the distribution of #delta-t of all four test datasets.

-Performances of the pre-trained model on each scenario are summarized in @table:ssl:multi_source:experiments:min_doa.
+The pre-trained model's performance on each scenario is summarized in @table:ssl:multi_source:experiments:min_doa.
-Although #acr("MAE") and Precision show to not being meaningfully affected by #delta-t, Accuracy and Recall improve by 6.5 and 11 points respectively across this range of scenarios.
+Although #acr("MAE") and Precision do not show to be meaningfully affected by #delta-t, Accuracy and Recall improve by 6.5 and 11 points, respectively, across this range of scenarios.
-This observation hence confirms that samples with very low #delta-t constitute harder cases.
+This observation confirms that samples with very low #delta-t constitute more difficult cases.

 #figure(
   image(